FedeDP/libmodule/docs/src/module.rst

 It enforces correct modularity too: each module must have its own source file. |br|
 Where not specified, these functions return a :ref:`module_ret_code <module_ret_code>`.

+.. c:macro:: MODULE(name)

+  Creates "name" module: declares all needed functions and creates both constructor and destructor |br|
+  that will automatically register/deregister this module at startup. |br|
+  Finally, it declares a "const self_t *self" global variable that will be automatically used in every function call.

+  :param name: name of the module to be created
+  :type name: :c:type:`const char *`
+  :returns: void

 .. c:macro:: m_is(state)

   Check current module's state